Elon Musk Is Leaving Tesla For Bitcoin Profit, According To A Fake CNN Site Hoax

 — alex hern (@alexhern) July 20, 2018

-Musk apologized for his comments as well as justifying his initial reaction.
+Musk apologized for his comments as well as justified his initial reaction.

 “As this well-written article suggests, my words were spoken in anger after Mr. Unsworth said several untruths & suggested I engage in a sexual act with the mini-sub, which had been built as an act of kindness & according to specifications from the dive team leader.”